riot/riot.github.io/api.md

 }
 ```

-The `RiotComponentShell` object consists of 4 properties:
+The `RiotComponentWrapper` object consists of 4 properties:

 - `css` - the component CSS as string
 - `exports` - the component `export default` public API